mensbeam/Arsse/docs/en/020_Getting_Started/020_Download_and_Installation/020_On_Debian_and_Ubuntu.md

 sudo apt install arsse
 ```

+After installation is complete The Arsse will be started automatically.

-During the installation process you will be prompted whether to allow `dbconfig-common` to configure The Arsse's database.
+During the installation process you will be prompted whether to allow `dbconfig-common` to configure The Arsse's database automatically.
 The default `sqlite3` (SQLite) option is a good choice, but `pgsql` (PostgreSQL) and `mysql` (MySQL) are possible alternatives.
-If you wish to [use a database other than SQLite](Database_Setup/index), you should install it before installing The Arsse:
+If you wish to [use a database other than SQLite](/en/Getting_Started/Database_Setup/index), you should install it before installing The Arsse:

 ```sh
 # Install PostgreSQL